jovontew/WHSTechNotes/journal.md

 # april 7, 2025
 Once the material is in, the AI can generate practice questions.
 It can help by giving you answers to questions with worked showed.
 Thats why I think it can help.

+# april 14, 2025
+sum bans can be good for the student and some can be bad for students. these policies can boost behavior issue make students better or worse.
+I would not really know what to say about this.